nikolawhallon/FyucherVR/README.md

 Download SideQuest from the following URL: https://sidequestvr.com/setup-howto

 Plug your Quest 2 into your computer with a USB-C cable, and open SideQuest (on Linux/Ubuntu, the SideQuest download provides a simple executable to run, so there are no extra installation instructions here).
-You will probably be greated by a warning/error about ADB udev rules:
+You will probably be greeted by a warning/error about ADB udev rules:

 ![ADB udev rules warning/error.](./README_assets/sidequest_adb_udev_rules_missing.png)